babelouest/glewlwyd/docs/OAUTH2_SCHEME.md

 ![scheme-oauth2](screenshots/scheme-oauth2.png)

-The OAuth2 Schema implements authentification based on authentication via external OAuth2/OIDC services.
+The OAuth2 Schema implements authentication based on authentication via external OAuth2/OIDC services.
 The chain of trust is based on the Glewlwyd's administrator trusting the OAuth2/OIDC service to authenticate Glewlwyd's users.
 Therefore Glewlwyd's administrator must enter only trustable external providers.
 It is strongly suggested to test the providers authentication with your configuration before telling your users to do so.

 ## Installation

 In the administration page, go to `Parameters/Authentication schemes` and add a new scheme by clicking on the `+` button.
 In the modal, enter a name and a display name (the name must be unique among all authentication scheme instances), and a scheme session expiration in seconds.
-Select the type `OAuth2` in the Type dropdown button.
+Select the type `OAuth2` in the Type drop-down button.

 Below is the definition of all parameters.